hashicorp/terraform-provider-google/docs/r/sql_database_instance.html.markdown

 The optional `settings.maintenance_window` subblock for Second Generation instances declares a one-hour [maintenance window](https://cloud.google.com/sql/docs/instance-settings?hl=en#maintenance-window-2ndgen) when an Instance can automatically restart to apply updates.
+The maintenance window is specified in UTC time.
 It supports:

 * `day` - (Optional) Day of week (`1-7`), starting on Monday